 Sludge Handling

 Construction projects generally produce a great deal of sludge in the form of saturated mud, silt, and sand.
 This sludge is nearly impossible to shift without a pump – it flows frustratingly out of shovels and is often present in quantities that make bucket removal impractical to the extreme.
-Peristaltic pumps are typically used to remove sludge because of the potential damage it can cause to the mechanisms of more simple pumping devices.
+Peristaltic pumps, such as orange pumps, are typically used to remove sludge because of the potential damage it can cause to the mechanisms of more simple pumping devices.
 Grinders and agitators are sometimes used to prepare sludge for efficient pumping on a construction site.
 Sludge is created as a byproduct of crushing, saturating, washing or rainfall.

 Chemical Dosing